 Tennis elbow is a condition that causes pain in the outer part of someone's elbow.
 It is otherwise called lateral epicondylitis.
 This condition is simply the inflammation of the lateral epicondyle, the tendons, and the muscles that attach to it.

 Let us quickly have a glimpse at what lateral epicondyle comprises.
 It is the lateral part of the most inferior part of the humerus (sometimes called the "Funny Bone").
 Furthermore, the extensor carpi radialis brevis (ECRB) is attached to this bone, and this muscle is severely affected in the tennis elbow.

-In addition, the Tennis elbow is the most common cause of elbow pains.
+In addition, tennis elbow pain is the most common cause of elbow pain.
 It can be traced to overuse of some muscles and overloading of the elbow joint.
 As the name implies, tennis elbow is common to tennis players.
-But, people who do a lot of heavy lifting might also be at risk of this condition.
+But people who do a lot of heavy lifting might also be at risk of this condition.

 What causes tennis elbow?

-You should also note that tennis elbow usually affects men between 30 and 50 years, and performing specific activities can put you at a high risk of developing tennis elbow.
+You should also note that tennis elbow usually affects men between 30 and 50 years old, and performing specific activities can put you at a high risk of developing tennis elbow.
 These activities include but are not limited to;

 - Activities that require repetitive hand movements, e.g. typing or sewing

 - Repetitively bending the elbow to play musical instruments like the violin.

 - We are cutting down trees with a chainsaw.